dcorns/wangular/README.md

 ####ang03
 Use an ng-click directive, another ng-controller in index.html and add an ng-click handler in dale.js.
 Refactor the angular.module setter to return the module in a variable.
 Add another controller to the module by referencing the variable.
 Make a simple calculator.
 ####ang04
-Demonstrates the ability to attach types to $scope by attaching a person object to scope and displaying it an it's properties in the view.
-Also demonstrates scope inheritance by creating a PropChildController and its associated div inside the PropController div in the html.
+Demonstrates the ability to attach types to $scope by attaching a person object to scope and displaying it and it's properties in the view.
+Also demonstrates scope inheritance by creating the PropChildController and its associated div inside the PropController div in the html.